Written by Lee Kelsall, CEO of Ker & Downey® Africa

 Our team has ensured that all of our clients who are currently in Africa are following the necessary safety precautions to avoid infection.
 In addition to this, we have contacted all the necessary suppliers that they will be in contact with (safari lodges, hotels, guides, drivers) to ensure similar safety precautions during their time with them.

-We are encouraging all clients currently in consultation with our travel experts to consider traveling towards the end of 2020 or in 2021.
+Our travel experts are available to provide any information you require.
 This will ensure complete peace of mind regarding your travel dates, availability and accessibility.

 I’m traveling with you in the next few weeks.
 What do you advise?

-If you are due to travel to Africa in the next few weeks, your travel expert will have been in touch to postpone your trip to an alternative travel date.
+If you are due to travel to Africa in the next few weeks, your travel expert will have been in touch to discuss with you any final arrangements.

 What happens if I choose to postpone my dates to a season when rates are higher or lower?